wangliuyang0924/Recipes-Study/README.md

 nutrition: Details nutritional information, potentially correlating with higher ratings.
 n_ingredients: The number of ingredients in a recipe, affecting its appeal.
 ingredients: The specific ingredients used, to see if certain ingredients are more common in higher-rated recipes.

-## Introduction

-Provide an overview of your project here.
-Explain the purpose of the project and any relevant background information.

 ## Data Cleaning and Exploratory Data Analysis